 What if my breast MRI shows a positive result?

 Spectrum Health Lakeland and our affiliated physicians offer a continuum of care that is available for patients during every step following diagnosis.
 Lakeland surgeons, oncologists, and radiation oncologists are experts who use the latest techniques and research to devise a plan of treatment for you.
 You can be treated in our community, close to your home and family.

 How can I schedule an evaluation?

-Ask your doctor is breat MRI is right for you Your doctor will make the necessary referral.
-To schedule your examination call Lakeland Scheduling Line at (800) 791-2810.
+Ask your doctor if breast MRI is right for you Your doctor will make the necessary referral.
+To schedule your examination call our central scheduling department at 800.791.2810.